nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

-In order to determine the level of radial and angular quadrature needed to give us the target accuracy we computed total DFT energies at the LDA level of theory for many homonuclear atomic, diatomic and triatomic systems in rows 1-4 of the periodic table.
+In order to determine the level of radial and angular quadrature needed to give us the target accuracy, we computed total DFT energies at the LDA level of theory for many homonuclear atomic, diatomic and triatomic systems in rows 1-4 of the periodic table.
 In each case all bond lengths were set to twice the Bragg-Slater radius.
 The total DFT energy of the